 If you have a dull pizza wheel, then slicing your pizza might just be frustrating.
 Thus, let’s check out the ways to regain your pizza cutter’s edge.

 Today, it’s pretty common to find a knife sharpener in every kitchen, but these appliances exist in different kinds.
-This means, only knife sharpeners that allow users to slide their knives through is the ideal choice.
+This means, only knife sharpeners that allow users to slide their knives through are the ideal choice.

 The pizza wheel’s rotating blades make regaining the edges tricky and challenging with most types of knife sharpeners.
 Consequently, it’s better to choose the right knife sharpener by asking the sales attendant or making adequate research before splurging on one of these.